 What are Shipping Zones?

 Shipping zones can be a confusing concept for the beginner and novice alike.
-It is hard to understand what a shipping zone is, how it pertains to you, and its costs to ship to another United States zone.
+It is hard to understand what a shipping zone is, how it pertains to you, and how much it costs to ship to another United States zone.
 Shipping zones are designated by the USPS and determined based on the package's origin to its final destination.
 The mileage span separates zones 1 to 8 from the source of the package.
 Shipping zones, size, and weight all help determine the package's cost.
 Understanding shipping zones can help your business better understand the shipping cost and help determine the best places from which to ship your items.

 How are Shipping Zones are Categorized?